 Many of the cast play several parts, switching effortlessly as they do so.
 Notable in this respect is a scene where Faustus messes with the Pope.
 Faustus attends a papal feast and is invisible to the guests but intent on causing havoc.
 A good few of the clergymen around the table were also in earlier scenes in mini skirts, iPhone headsets and turbans when parading as the Seven Deadly Sins.

 This, of course, doesn’t apply to Robert Reeve as Mephistopheles.
-His powerful presence and bassy tones are central to Lucifer’s demon alone.
+His powerful presence and bassy tones are offered to Lucifer’s demon alone.
 The long leather jacket is a nice touch by costume designer Julia Collier.
-If Neo and Morpheus wore them in the Matrix when confronting the forces of evil and during their own struggles to tackle universal knowledge then the metaphor can be just as easily flipped here.
+If Neo and Morpheus wore them in the Matrix when confronting the forces of evil and during their own struggles to tackle universal forces then the metaphor can be just as easily flipped here.

 Ultimately, the uncomfortable relationship between science and religion in the Elizabethan era is examined.
 Science questioning everything, religion self-protective and the inevitable tension between the two.
 Also, the suggestion that anything outside the bounds of common knowledge must be dangerous until science or religion proves it otherwise safe.
 Like the Greek myth of Icarus or even Prometheus, it is a cautionary tale about knowing when to stop looking too deeply and be satisfied with who you are, what you have and what you know.